-Stripped is an contemporary romance novel by Jasinda Wilder.
+Stripped is a contemporary romance novel by Jasinda Wilder.
 He’s a movie star sex god.
 She’s a virgin … and a stripper.
 So how did I get myself into this situation, you ask?
 Simple: desperation.
 When you’re faced with being homeless and hungry or taking off your clothes for money, the choice is easier than you’d imagine.
 That doesn’t make it easy, though.
 Oh no. I hate it, in fact.
 There’s nothing I’d like more than to quit and never go into another bar again, never hear the techno beat pulsing in my ears again, never feel the lecherous gazes of horny men again.

-He’s the man hand-picked for the role of Rhett Butler in the long-awaited remake of Gone With the Wind.
+He’s the man hand-picked for Rhett Butler’s role in the long-awaited Gone With the Wind remake.
 He’s the kind of man who can have any woman in the entire world with a mere crook of his finger.
 So what’s he doing looking at me like he has to have me?
 And how do I resist him when he looks at me with those intoxicating, changeable, quicksilver eyes?
 I’m a virgin, and he’s an American icon of male sexuality.
 I’m a stripper, and he’s a man used to getting anything and everything he wants.
 And he wants me.
-I know I should say no, I know he’s the worst kind of player…but what my mind knows, my body and my heart may not.
+I know I should say no; I know he’s the worst kind of player…but what my mind knows, my body and my heart may not.
 And then things get complicated.

 - Title: Stripped

 - Raina Rating: 6.5 out of 10

 - Genre: Contemporary Romance

 I loved Jasinda Wilder’s book Falling Into You, but I can’t say as much about this one.

 Grey, the main female character, grows up in a home with a controlling bible-thumping southern baptist preacher that thinks pretty much everything is a sin.
 Growing up in such a stifling environment is sure to give someone some serious mental issues.